Uber's Self-Driving Car Saw Pedestrian 6 Seconds Before Fatal Strike, Says Report - Slashdot

 This article sucks.

+Someone at Uber decided to disable the system because they couldn't get it right.

+Nothing failed, it was turned off, so never had the chance to fail.

-Uber skipped Failure Mode Effects Anslysis (Score:2)
+Uber skipped Failure Mode Effects Anslysis (Score:3)

 A bit of system engineering discipline, FMEA [wikipedia.org] , might have prevented this.
 It helps when innovators are trained to manage complexity, capability, and risk.